yeagerist-123/Riscv-Soc-Tapeout-week0/README.md

 # Riscv-Soc-Tapeout-week0
-in this repo you will be finding Week-0 assignment submission of vsd risc-v tapeout programme where Setup and verification of the basic EDA toolchain (Yosys, Icarus Verilog, GTKWave) for the RISC-V SoC Tapeout Program on Ubuntu will be done.
+In this repo you will be finding Week-0 assignment submission of vsd risc-v tapeout programme, where Setup and verification of the basic EDA toolchain (Yosys, Icarus Verilog, GTKWave) on Ubuntu will be done.
 ## System Requirements

 Before you start, make sure your computer has: